ebi-gene-expression-group/experiment_metadata/README.md

 This script is a wrapper for condense_sdrf.pl which deals with some single-cell specific issues on technical replication and handling droplet experiments (where cell != library).

 Again, this script can be run in two modes.
-Default behaviour is to pull the SDRF location from a directory defined by ATLAS_SC_EXPERIMENT:
+Default behaviour is to pull the SDRF location from a directory defined by ATLAS_SC_EXPERIMENTS:

 ```
 bash single_cell_condensed_sdrf.sh -e <experiment ID> -o <output dir> -z <zooma exclusions file>